ebabel-games/magicalhex/README.md

-# Enchantment & RetroQuest
+# Enchantment

-Enchantment is a bleeding edge MMORPG game engine.
-RetroQuest is an attempt to rebuild the magic of EverQuest with the web technologies of today.
+Enchantment is an attempt to rebuild the magic of EverQuest with the web technologies of today.

 ## Installation